The Dark Side of the Moon

 Why the other side of the moon is not visible from the Earth:

-This is why looking at the moon standing anywhere on Earth one sees the same face of the moon.
+This is the reason, looking at the moon standing anywhere on the Earth one sees the same face of the moon.
 The scientists call it Tidal Locking.

-The shinning area varies according to Waxing (Grow)and Waning (shrink) phages of the moon due to 29.5-day orbit around Earth.
-Each day the angel shifts relative to our viewpoint and a deferent proton of reflected sunlight is directed towards the Earth, like as a child, perhaps you played with a mirror and angled it various ways to annoy your friend on a sunny day on the beach.
+The shinning area on the moon varies and called the Waxing (Grow)and Waning (shrink) phages of the moon.
+Each day the angel shifts relative to our visual path, changing the portion of the sunlight directed towards our visual path, like a child, playing with a mirror and angling it various ways to annoy his friend on a sunny day on the beach.

 __________________________________________